PlaidRunner: Rebuilding my E-bike

 Torque Sensing Notes

-Separately, the torque seen by the freehub body varies with the gear that you’re in, so for a given pedaling effort and assist setting, it feels stronger in shorter gears than in taller ones.
-To improve this UX, I wonder if it’s possible for the Phaserunner to scale the rider’s transmitted power instead of torque.
-The controller knows the motor RPM and force on the sensor, so it’s theoretically possible for the controller to derive the power at the cranks.
-Scaling from the rider’s power instead of torque might result in a more consistent assist feeling across the whole range of gear ratios, similar to what I’d expect a mid-drive system to feel like.
+The motor output could scale according to the rider’s transmitted power (watts) instead of torque (newton-meters).
+The controller knows the cassette/motor RPM and force on the sensor, and that’s all you need to derive power at the cranks.
+Scaling motor power from the rider’s power (instead of motor torque from cassette torque) may result in a more consistent assist feeling across the whole range of gear ratios, similar to what I would expect a bottom bracket torque sensor to feel like.
 No idea if the controller firmware could be programmed to do this, but it doesn’t seem to be an option right now.

 Finally, my torque sensor sends 0.74 volts at no load, so I reduced the offset from the default 0.8 volts – no idea how much this matters.